josamuna/js-practice/Day-18/README.md

 ## 3. Modifying Content

-> To modify content, three properties can be used _`innerText`_, _`innerHTML`_ or _`textContent`_.
-The difference between them is that when using innerHTML we can pass **a complete markup** but innerText just use **a plain text**.
-The big issue of innerHTML is `the potential security breach` that can be involved when used in an improper way, mainly the **XSS** (Cross site scripting attack, when a attacher inject a malicious script or string in your application).
-A possible scenario an be on a form which accept user input and input field is used to get back user feedback, and an attacker can add malicious code inside this input field and may get executing somewhere.
+> To modify content, three properties can be used: _`innerText`_, _`innerHTML`_, or _`textContent`_.
+The difference between them is that when using innerHTML, we can pass **a complete markup** but innerText just use ** plain text**.
+The big issue of innerHTML is `the potential security breach` that it can be involved when used in an improper way, mainly the **XSS** (Cross site scripting attack, when an attacker injects a malicious script or string in your application).
+A possible scenario can be on a form that accepts user input, and an input field is used to get back user feedback, and an attacker can add malicious code inside this input field and may get it executing somewhere.

 > The difference between innerText and textContent is that **innerText has not the CSS visibility but textContent consider it**.

-**Notice**: Avoid using innerHTML, instead use library like _DOMPurify_.
+**Notice**: Avoid using innerHTML; instead, use library like [_DOMPurify_]("https://www.npmjs.com/package/dompurify").

 ```js
 // innerText